 - Most insurance plans will not pay for treatments that are done for purely cosmetic purposes.
 For instance, if you have a tooth that is discolored but still functions well, we can cover it with a crown or veneers, but your insurance may not pay for it.

 - Insurance plans may pay for a portion of advanced treatment, but you may still have a significant portion of responsibility.
 Some insurance plans are realizing the long-term benefits of dental implants and will at least partially cover them, but many still do not.

 Call Our Highland Park Dental Clinic

 As we plan your care, we will review your insurance benefits and let you know how much of a treatment your plan will cover as well as which portion you will be responsible for.
 We will always help you maximize your benefits so you can make the most of your coverage.
-Please contact our St. Paul dental clinic for more information.
+Please contact our dentist office near Highland Park for more information.